matloff/TidyverseSkeptic/README.md

 # Tidy Obstacles to Debugging

-Here is an example from *Text Mining with R*, by Julia Silge of RStudio, and David Robinson.
+Here is an example from *Text Mining with R*, by Julia Silge of RStudio, and the aforementioned David Robinson.
 It's a great introduction to the text analysis field, and I myself have found the book useful.

 This example, which may be found